AvivYaniv/Cortex/README.md

 Header `message_queue` childrens are the services names. <br/>

-Services childrens can be either [ publishers, consumers] or any other names defined under [ transmitter, receiver ] in [ RECIVERS_CATEGORIES_NAMES, TRANSMITTERS_CATEGORIES_NAMES] in [`MessageQueueContextFactory`](https://github.com/AvivYaniv/Cortex/blob/c12b3e9b6f648bc701381b2a7a399bae0bed3971/cortex/publisher_consumer/message_queue/context/message_queue_context_factory.py), and from here you are free to add any information required to initialize and configure your [ transmitter, receiver ]. <br/>
+Services childrens can be either [ publishers, consumers] or any other names defined under [ transmitter, receiver ] in [ RECIVERS_CATEGORIES_NAMES, TRANSMITTERS_CATEGORIES_NAMES] in [`MessageQueueContextFactory`](https://github.com/AvivYaniv/Cortex/blob/c12b3e9b6f648bc701381b2a7a399bae0bed3971/cortex/publisher_consumer/message_queue/context/message_queue_context_factory.py), and from here it is possible to add any information required to initialize and configure your [ transmitter, receiver ]. <br/>

 EXAMPLE!
 Take a look at [rabbitmq_config.yaml](https://github.com/AvivYaniv/Cortex/blob/c12b3e9b6f648bc701381b2a7a399bae0bed3971/cortex/publisher_consumer/message_queue/context/rabbitmq_config.yaml). <br/>